Skills System

 Using the dcc-skills-creator Skill

-# Scaffold a new skill directory
+# Scaffold a new skill directory via the loaded MCP tool:

-# Creates: my-new-skill/SKILL.md, scripts/, metadata/
+# Creates: my-new-skill/SKILL.md, tools.yaml, scripts/, metadata/

-# Get a full SKILL.md template
+# Get a current SKILL.md template via: